House Director FAQs

 2am Respond to student crisis

 The summer is intense and short, so an HD shouldn’t expect multi-day vacations.
 However, it is important to take a break from work and time away when sick.
 HDs have a flexible work schedule with one day off per week.
 In the event of an emergency during the aforementioned scheduled time away, you may be contacted or expected to return.
-For more information on paid sick leave, please refer to this section of Stanford’s Administrative Guide.
+For more information on paid sick leave, please refer to Stanford’s Administrative Guide 2.1.22 (Sick Time for Temporary and Casual Staff Employees).

 As exempt staff, House Directors are not eligible for overtime.
 HDs should expect to work between 40-50 hours per week.